-Have you ever found yourself in a situation where, after investing a great deal of time editing an article, something unexpected happens and you suddenly find that all of your hard work is now lost because you didn’t hit the ‘Save’ button as you went along?
+Have you ever found yourself in a situation where, after spending a great deal of time editing an article, something crashes and you suddenly find that you have lost all of your hard work because you forgot to save it?

-If this happens, then worry not!
-WordPress comes with a built-in autosave and posts revision management system that:
+If this ever happens and your website or blog is powered by WordPress, then worry not!
+WordPress comes with a powerful built-in autosave and revision management system that:

 - Helps to prevent losing your work if you forget to save,

 - Gets your post or page back if your web browser crashes while you’re working, and,

 - Lets you recover an older draft if you’re unhappy with the content in an article.

 In this tutorial, we will show you how to use the WordPress autosave and post recovery system to restore content in your posts and pages.